SHOCKWAVE07/CreditCardDeployment/README.md

-# Credit Card Approval Model
+# Flask Credit Card Approval Website with Artificial Neural Network (ANN) Model

-This project focuses on building a credit card approval model.
-The objective is to develop a machine-learning model that can predict whether a credit card application will be approved or not, based on various input features.
+The Flask Credit Card Approval Website is a powerful online platform designed to automate the credit card approval process using an Artificial Neural Network (ANN) model.
+Developed with Flask, Python, Jinja, Keras, and a self-developed ANN model, this application provides users with a seamless and efficient way to apply for credit cards and receive instant decisions.

 ## Live-link https://creditcarddeployment.onrender.com